isabella232/js-node-callbacks/readme.md

-# Build a Conferencing Calling App in Node.js & Express
+# Build a Conference Calling App in Node.js & Express

 In this tutorial we are going to create a very simple conference calling app where you can call in to a number and be connected to anyone.
 A little bit like the carrier hotlines back in the day (maybe they still exist, any one know?).